1-Up: Either in form of a monitor or capsule with a character's head on it or a Sonic icon, depending on game.

 Taken to Up to Eleven levels in Sonic Generations, you have 2.5D and 3D re-imaginings of levels from almost every game since Sonic 1 to Colors.
 You Also have Sonic, Tails and Eggman in their classic looks with Sonic being voiceless and Metal Sonic returns as a boss.

 Not Allowed to Grow Up / Comic Book Time: Sonic has been around long enough to have had major changes to his voice and physique, and only vaguely remember his earliest adventures.
-But Classic Sonic is officially 15, and Modern Sonic is officially 15 both before and after his 'birthday' in the beginning of Sonic Generations.
+But Modern Sonic is officially 15 both before and after his 'birthday' in the beginning of Sonic Generations.

 Offscreen Villain Dark Matter: No matter how much havoc Sonic wreaks on Robotnik's bases, he's always got enough badniks, eternal engines and wave motion guns for another world domination bid come next game.
 It reached a peak in Sonic Adventure, where after Sonic and co. spend the entire game taking down the Egg Carrier, he shows up with another Egg Carrier to try and subdue Chaos.